snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_1-PROPERTIES.md

 ## Properties

 DriverWorks Properties are defined in the .c4z file and exposed in the Composer System Design interface on the Properties tab.
 Below is table of currently supported properties.
-Code examples for each are to the right.
+The code examples for each are to the right.

 | Property | Description |
 | --- | --- |